Reopening Bankruptcy Case

 Your bankruptcy estate refers to your non-exempt assets that are subject to administration by the bankruptcy trustee.
 Exempt assets, such as your homestead and IRA, are not part of your bankruptcy estate.

-The creditor (or you) must file a reaffirmation agreement for all secured personal property you want to retain within 60 days of the first scheduled meeting with the trustee (the meeting of creditors or 341 meeting).
-If you do not sign the reaffirmation agreement or redeem the property within 60 days, the automatic stay is lifted as to that property and the creditor is permitted to take all legal action allowable under the law to repossess the property.
+The creditor, you and your lawyer or judge must file a reaffirmation agreement for all secured personal property you want to retain within 60 days of the first scheduled meeting with the trustee (the meeting of creditors or 341 meeting).
+If you do not sign the reaffirmation agreement or redeem the property within 60 days, the automatic stay is lifted as to that property and the creditor is permitted to take all legal action allowable under the law to repossess the property, but in most cases they do not.
 Signing a reaffirmation agreement means that you will be personally liable to pay the debts after your bankruptcy is over.

 If the reaffirmation is denied you still may be able to keep your property if payments are current, or you could request a hearing with the judge.
 If the court refuses to approve your reaffirmation many creditors will let you keep your property if maintain current payments.
 (A creditor usually will not provide a reaffirmation agreement if you are delinquent in your payments.)